toransahu/notes/docs/cs-fundamentals/Algo.md

 ### Idea

 Topologican sort, arranges the vertices of a DAG in an order of their dependecies in other vertices.
-Meaning that, A vertex which is not dependent on (i.e. no edge incidents to it) will be first in the least, and A vertex which is dependent on most of the vertices (or a series of dependecies has to be fullfilled before it) has to at the end of the sorted list.
+Meaning that, A vertex which is not dependent on (i.e. no edge incidents to it) will be first in the list, and A vertex which is dependent on most of the vertices (or a series of dependecies has to be fullfilled before it) has to be at the end of the sorted list.

 ### Applications
 - To execute some inter-dependent tasks/jobs